equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 **If you need to run the same Lambda function 1000 times you have to trigger up 1000 separate Lamba executions** of the same functionality.

-> You can imagine that if you wanted to do the same thing as Lambda is doing on a VM servers, you would have to lunch 1000 servers
+> Imagine that if you wanted to do the same thing with VM servers, you would have to lunch 1000 VMs
-> to execute same one script on every VM and then kill the VM after it finished.
+> and execute same one script on every one of those VMs and then kill the individual VMs after script finished.
 Lambda
 > is obviously much faster on spin up but principle of execution is
 > similar.

-The important part is that you are not able to cache anything in memory for next execution (e.g. no point using Ruby memoize `||=`)
+The important part is that you are not able to cache anything in the memory for next execution (e.g. no point using Ruby memoize `||=`)

 Yes there is some level of "next Lambda execution will be faster"